Client Protection Fund Rules

 RULE 14—REIMBURSEMENT, RESTITUTION AND SUBROGATION

-- A lawyer whose dishonest conduct results in reimbursement to a claimant may be liable to the Fund for restitution and the Board of Commissioners may authorize the initiation of an action seeking reimbursement.
+- A lawyer whose dishonest conduct results in reimbursement to a claimant may be liable to the Fund for restitution and State Bar of Michigan may initiate of an action seeking reimbursement.

 - A lawyer whose dishonest conduct has resulted in reimbursement to a claimant shall make restitution to the Fund including interest and the expense incurred by the Fund in collection reimbursement.
 A lawyer’s failure to make satisfactory arrangement for restitution may be cause for suspension, disbarment or denial of an application for reinstatement.

 - As a condition of reimbursement, and to the extent of the reimbursement provided by the Fund, a claimant shall be required to provide the Fund with a transfer of the claimant’s rights against the lawyer, the lawyer’s legal representative, estate or assigns; and of the claimant’s rights against any third party or entity who may be liable for the claimant’s loss, unless the Board of Commissioners decides otherwise.

 - To the extent the claimant has sustained a loss in excess of the amount of reimbursement received from the Fund, the claimant shall be entitled to participate in any action commenced by the State Bar of Michigan pursuant to the subrogation rights received by the Fund's reimbursement to the claimant.
 Upon commencement of an action by the State Bar of Michigan as subrogee or assignee of a claim, it shall advise the claimant, who may then join in such action to recover the claimant’s unreimbursed losses.